VulcanValkyrie/refstack-sync-and-verify/README.md

   - adds new records for product pairs that have been recently added to the spreadsheet
   - checks links and flags test results whose links are broken / nonexistent
   - pushes entries with updated flags and comments back to the spreadsheet.
+* build-db.py
+  - creates mysql db using sql alchemy for usage in the sync-db script
+  - still buggy, running into credentials-based quirks
 * check-spreadsheet.py
   - checks links
   - reformats lines with multiple entries for the sake of easier updatability